LeviathanAG/Cryptonite_taskphase_Satwik/LinuxLuminarium/OASIS_CTF.md

 }

 ```
  We get a katb link : `Katb.in/YUNIORPJ`, However this link is broken.
 I realised that only 20 or so alphabet had some sort of mapping to another alphabhet, and some of the alphabets without any mapping were in the Link.
 This means that these alphabets could be replace with any other alphabet, and after trying to brute force for a bit we tried using unique alphabets not used in the cypher and all of them unique.
-We got around 24 links using a python :
+We got around 24 links using node js :

  ```const fs = require('fs');